tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 Then came a paper called [Quality and Speed in Linear-scan Register Allocation](/assets/img/quality-speed-linear-scan-ra.pdf) (PDF, 1998) by Traub, Holloway, and Smith.
-It adds some optimizations to the algorithm presented in the tcc paper.
+It adds some optimizations (lifetime holes, binpacking) to the algorithm presented in the 1997 paper.

 The first paper I read, and I think the paper everyone refers to when they talk about linear scan, is [Linear Scan Register